Chancellor's Leadership Awards

-Any member of the University of Toronto community can nominate an individual for the Chancellor’s Leadership Award.
+Any member of the University of Toronto community can nominate an individual for the Chancellor’s Leadership Award, provided the nominee meets the eligibility criteria.
 Self-nominations are not accepted.

-- Be administrative staff (union or non-union) or librarians who have active status and are in good standing at the University of Toronto
+Nominees must be administrative staff (union or non-union) or librarians who have active status and are in good standing at the University of Toronto.